aryaniyaps/flask-graphql-boilerplate/README.md

 ## Using the boilerplate 🚀

 using the boilerplate is very simple!
-Make sure that you have cookiecutter installed.
+Make sure that you have pip installed.
+If you don't have cookiecutter already, use the following command.

 ```cmd
 pip install cookiecutter
 ```

 You can get started by entering the following command.
-You'll be asked to enter the project variables.

 ```cmd
 cookiecutter https://github.com/codebyaryan/flask-graphql-boilerplate